 - 8 ounces semisweet chocolate chips

-In a medium mixing bowl with electric beaters or stand mixer, beat eggs, brown sugar, and vanilla on high speed until light and fluffy 3-4 minutes.
+- In a medium mixing bowl with electric beaters or stand mixer beat eggs, brown sugar, and vanilla on high speed until light and fluffy; about 3-4 minutes.

-Then reduce the mixing speed to low and add in melted chocolate while continuing to beat the mixer together until well combined.
+- Reduce the mixing speed to low and add in melted chocolate while continuing to beat together until well combined.
 Add flour mixture and beat until just combined.
 Once combined stir in the chocolate chunks.

-In a frosting piping bag or Ziploc, cut the tip or the corner off and add the filling into the bag.
+- In a frosting piping bag or Ziploc with the corner snipped off and add the filling into the bag.